heydar-rzayev/3D_Robotic_Arm/README.md

 MIT App Inventor Application: The MIT App Inventor application used to create a user interface for controlling the robotic arm via Bluetooth communication.

-STL Files: The STL files necessary for 3D printing the components of the robotic arm, including its structure and moving parts.
+STL Files: The STL files necessary for 3D printing the components of the robotic arm